-At San Fernando, Howard and the other Prisoners Of War were boarded into boxcars.
-Those who died remained standing until the POWs disembarked at Capas.
-From Capas, Howard and the other prisoners walked the last few miles to Camp O'Donnell.
+At San Fernando, Howard and the other Prisoners Of War were boarded into small wooden boxcars used to haul sugarcane.
+The cars where known as forty or eights since each car could hold forty men or eight horses.
+The Japanese put 100 POWs into each car and closed the doors.
+Those POWs who died remained standing until the POWs disembarked at Capas.
+From Capas, they walked the last few miles to Camp O'Donnell.

 held at Camp O'Donnell and Cabanatuan.
 In

-June 1942, he was sent to Clark Airfield on a
+June 1942, he was sent to Clark Field on a work

-beriberi and was sent to Bilibid Prison where he
+he developed beriberi and was sent to medical

-It was at this time that Howard was allowed to sit down.
-Many of the POWs slept until 3:45 in the afternoon.
-They were awakened about 5:00 PM and boarded the Oryoku Maru for transport to Japan.
+It was at this time that the POWs were allowed to sit down.
+Many of the POWs slept until, until they were awakened about 5:00 PM and boarded the Oryoku Maru for transport to Japan.

-Howard was put into the ship's rear hold.
-800 POWs were put in the hold.
-They were then fed fish and barley.
+Howard was put into the ship's rear hold as one of 800 POWs who were put in the hold.
+Once in the hold, they were fed fish and barley.
 The sides of the hold had two tiers of bunks that went around its diameter.
-The POWs near the hatch used anything they could find to fan the air to the POWs further away from it.
+The POWs near the hatch used anything they could find to fan the air to the POWs further away from the hatch.

 The ship left Manila on December 14th, at about 3:30 AM, as part of the MATA-37 a convoy bound for Takao, Formosa.
 By the swells in the water, the POWs could tell that the ship was in open water.